spacemeshos/docs/docs/start/smeshing/smeshing_adv/post_init.md

 ##### Steps

 1. Navigate to your GPU manufacturer’s website (NVIDIA, AMD, or Intel) and download the latest drivers for your GPU model.
-Select drivers that include OpenCL runtime support
+Select drivers that include OpenCL runtime support.
 1. Install the drivers by executing downloaded installer and following the on-screen instructions to complete the.
 Make sure that any options related to OpenCL support are selected if given a choice.
 1. After installation, use the `clinfo` command on Windows to check for OpenCL support.
 This utility will list all OpenCL-compatible devices on your system and provide detailed information, confirming a successful installation.